The provincial government provides rental assistance for low-income working families with children and low-income seniors.

-Rental assistance is a cost-effective, flexible and direct cash subsidy aimed at keeping low to moderate working families and seniors renting in the private market.
+Rental assistance is a cost-effective, flexible and direct cash subsidy aimed at keeping low-income working families with children and low-income seniors renting in the private market.
 This approach has a number of advantages:

 - Recipients can choose where they live and take the subsidy with them if they move, for example, to be near better employment opportunities, or family and friends.

-- It eliminates the stigma of receiving social assistance because nobody but the recipient needs to know about the supplement.
+- Only the recipient needs to know about the supplement.

 - It does not require the availability of a dedicated unit in public housing thus making more affordable units available quickly.